toddeTV/talk-2025-10-25-vue-fes-japan/README.md

 6. Start dev server with `pnpm dev` (only localhost) or `pnpm dev:network` (exposed to the network).
 7. Happy coding <3

+#### ⚠️ dev serve for live presentation

+Given that running `pnpm dev` is quite slow for the live presentation itself, I usually run a `pnpm build` beforehand and then use `pnpm serve` for the talk.
+However, this is not possible for this specific presentation due to the Vite Proxy configuration (see the `vite.config.ts` file).
+Consequently, we will unfortunately have to run `pnpm dev` even for the presentation.

 ### lint and prettier

 This project uses lint also for formatting.
 Read